 Online sessions are convenient because you can learn at your own pace.
 I also value live sessions and the opportunity to pause from clinical practice to get this education.
 I have taken this course multiple times and each time find it more and more useful.
 Thank you.

-Juan B. Ochoa Gautier, MD, FCCM
+Juan B. Ochoa, MD, FCCM

-The study group provides participants with opportunities to:
+In-person learning provides participants with opportunities to:

 • Learn proven strategies for examination preparation